-Medical Imaging Research Center, Shiraz University of Medical Sciences, Shiraz, Iran
+Medical Imaging Research Centre, Shiraz University of Medical Sciences, Shiraz, Iran

 Ongil, 79 D3, Sivaya Nagar, Reddiyur Alagapuram, Salem 636004.
 India

-Department of Instrumentation and Applied Physics, Indian Institute of Science, Bangalore 560012.
-INDIA
+Department of Instrumentation and Applied Physics, Indian Institute of Science, India, Bangalore

 Introduction: The performance of computed tomography is routinely checked using phantoms, which are known as important diagnostic imaging tools.
 Depending upon the aim of the study, different phantoms are designed, while trying to satisfy certain levels of diversities in their application.